MTstateIntroStats/IntroStatTextbook/docs/06-inference-num.md

 <img src="06-inference-num_files/figure-html/pairedBootstrapCI-1.png" width="70%" style="display: block; margin: auto;" />

 Here we again have a bootstrap distribution, but now it is the bootstrap distribution of the mean difference itself, rather than a bootstrapped null distribution for the mean difference.
 We've requested a 99% confidence interval, so the relevant percentiles of the bootstrap distribution are highlighted, and the interval itself is given in the caption.
-In this case, we are 99% confident that the true mean difference in tire tread is between 0 and 0.004 inches greater for Brand A.
+In this case, we are 99% confident that the true mean difference in tire tread is between 0 and 0.004 inches greater for Smooth Turn.

 **Theory-based inference for paired mean difference** To implement theory-based inference for a paired mean difference in `R`, we use the `t.test()` function.
 As an example, we'll use the textbook cost data from Section \@ref(paired-data).
 There are two ways to put in paired data for a t-test using `t.test()`.
 First, we could have the prices of the two groups in two separate variables (in this case, `bookstore_new` and `amazon_new`):